Sapphire Lifetime

 * * * *

-Even though this rule only affects two cards in the entire points and miles world, it’s still a very important one, particularly if you don’t have a partner you’re doing this hobby with.
+Even though this rule only affects three cards in the entire points and miles world, it’s still a very important one, particularly if you don’t have a partner you’re doing this hobby with.
 With the importance of owning a Sapphire card in the hobby and these new lifetime rules in effect, you want to make an educated decision regarding applying for Sapphire cards to maximize your points earning.

 FAQs